Nivben190/MemoriesApp/README.md

-To Run On Your Computer, clone my repo and run  npm i --force on client,server, and memoriesapp directory

-and run npm start on the main folder
+# About The Project 🙋

-#Full Stack Mern Memories App
+* Full Stack Mern Memories App .
+* You Can register and login with your own profile image , add memories with date,header and desc and it will be saved forever!

+# Stack 📚

 My Own Memories App Build in Mern Stack (Reat, Node, Express, Mongo db).

-Save your memories on your profile with photo and descreption(:

-#Technologis

-#FrontEnd:
+FrontEnd:

-React (material UI,bootstrap react and more)
+* React (material UI,bootstrap react and more)
-CSS and html .
+* CSS and html

 BackEnd:

-Node.js
+* Node.js
-Express
+* Express
-and more...

 DataBase:

-Mongo DB
+* Mongo DB

+# How To Run

+To Run On Your Computer, clone my repo and run  npm i --force on client,server, and memoriesapp directory

+and run npm start on the main folder